singularityhub/sregistry/docs/pages/install.md

 USER_COLLECTIONS=True
 ```

-Any user, staff, or administrator can create new collections (or manage those that he or she owns, in the case of user) by way of having a token, and this variable determines that logic.
+Setting `USER_COLLECTIONS` to False also means that users cannot create [Teams](/sregistry/setup#teams), which are organized groups of users that then can be added as contributors to individual collections.
+With this setting as True, any authenticated user, staff, or administrator can create and manage new collections and teams, and this is done by issuing a token.

 #### Registry Private